• Skip to primary navigation

 Instructions

-3. Divide onto plates and sprinkle with fresh cilantro.
-Serve with rice and/or naan.
+• Divide onto plates and sprinkle with fresh cilantro.
+Serve with basmati rice.

 Nutrition information does not include accompaniments.